Hakesh/p1-sherpa-finder/README.md

 ## Credits

 - All of the text content was written by myself.
-This website might be fictional, but Destiny Sherpas are a real thing in the game and my texts were written based on my own experiences, inspiritations and beliefs of what makes a 'sherpa'.
+This website might be fictional, but Destiny Sherpas are a real thing in the game and my texts were written based on my own experiences, inspirations and beliefs of what makes a 'sherpa'.

 - [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template)
   - My repository was created using the GitPod template given by Code Institute.